 At ‘Facts Not Opinions’ we offer —

-An inspiring learning space… our working machines bring the fundamental principles of science and engineering to life for schools and colleges.
+An inspiring learning space… Our working machines bring the fundamental principles of science and engineering to life, while Kirkaldy’s skill as a creative and technical draughtsman shows how design answers the challenges of our times.
 Ask us how

-Authentic, and working, Victorian engineering heritage … Book your tickets on a scheduled tour — and see the Universal Testing Machine in action.
+Authentic, and working, Victorian engineering heritage … Book your tickets for a scheduled tour — and see the Universal Testing Machine in action.

-Bespoke group tours, corporate events and filming… Get in touch to see how we can help!
+Bespoke and exclusive group tours, as well as corporate and professional events, a venue for immersive art, filming, and more… Get in touch to see how we can help!

 Find out about our next open days: